 Complaint Investigation and Disposition Process

-The investigative report presents an unbiased account of the circumstances as they actually occurred.
-Each report is reviewed by the Internal Affairs Commander for completeness, clarity, and objectivity.
+The Internal Affairs Unit will accept and investigate all complaints made against a TPD employee.
+If the initial investigative assessment indicates a formal Internal Investigation should be conducted, a detailed report (including statements from the complainant, all witnesses, and the member) will be completed.
+This investigative report presents an unbiased account of the circumstances as they actually occurred.
+Each report is reviewed by the Internal Affairs Sergeant and the Commander of the Office of Professional Standards for completeness, clarity, and objectivity.
 The completed report is forwarded to the Chief of Police for a final disposition.
-If the facts show there was employee misconduct, the Chief directs the employee's chain of command to recommend corrective action (discipline, remedial training).
+If the facts show there was employee misconduct, the Chief directs the employee's chain of command to recommend corrective action (such as discipline or remedial training).

 Secondary (off-duty) Employment of Police Officers

-Secondary employment of Tallahassee police officers by non-city entities for the purposes of providing security services to businesses and special events is subject to compliance review and coordination by the Internal Affairs office.
-Below are documents specific to the governance and administration of this service.
+Secondary employment of Tallahassee police officers by non-city entities, for the purposes of providing security services to businesses and for special events, is subject to compliance review and coordination by the Internal Affairs Unit.
+The following documents are specific to the governance and administration of this service.

 Internal Affairs Annual Reports

-The Tallahassee Police Department compiles annual statistical summaries, based upon records of internal affairs investigations, which are made available to the public and agency employees.
+The Tallahassee Police Department compiles annual statistical summaries, based upon records of internal affairs investigations and other compliance reviews, which are available to the public and agency employees.
 Interested parties may contact the Internal Affairs Unit at 891-4321.